-- terrestrial and aquatic ecosystems, and their interaction - biological diversity - the existing integrity of ecological processes, including habitats of extinct in the wild, endangered, vulnerable and/or near threatened species - the integrity of landscapes and places, including wilderness and similar natural places.
+- terrestrial and aquatic ecosystems, and their interaction - biological diversity - the existing integrity of ecological processes, including habitats of threatened or near threatened species - the integrity of landscapes and places, including wilderness and similar natural places.

 The description of the ecological values of the areas likely to be affected by the project will be illustrated by maps, diagrams and photographs.
 The description will start by addressing the ecology of the regional area and progress to a detailed description of the project site and any localities that could be affected by project related activities, including downstream and down-wind areas that could be significantly impacted by emissions.
 The description of ecological values will account for seasonal changes.